chanmix51/elcaro/documentation/article.md

       <li>Status: <a href="employee_change_status.php?status=<?php echo $employee['is_manager'] ?
 1 : 0 ?>&employee_id=<?php echo $employee["employee_id"] ?>"><?php echo $employee["is_manager"] ? "manager" : "worker" ?></a>.</li>
 ```

-ORMs users would probably write the controller this way:
+ORM users would probably write the controller this way:

  1. I fetch the employee from its id.
  2. If it does not exist I send an error notification back.
  3. Otherwise I update the record.
  4. I send the response back.

-Postgresql can do almost all of that in one move.
+PostgreSQL can do almost all of that in one move.
 Let's see a structure of an UPDATE statement:

 ```sql
 UPDATE :table SET :field1 = :value1, [:fieldN = :valueN] WHERE :clause_where RETURNING :list_field